 You’ve probably heard talk of the dangers of BPA before — it’s a chemical used in the plastic lining of food and beverage containers and it’s been linked to a slew of cancers.
 Though a few major companies are phasing BPA out of their packaging, it’s still in plastics marked “PC” and “recycling #7.”
 Avoid these, and opt for fresh foods over canned ones whenever possible.

 Atrazine is of the most widely used herbicides in the US and a study by the NRDC found that it has made its way into more than 80% of our drinking water.
 Filter your tap water to avoid this endocrine disruptor and potential carcinogen.

 Major food corporations like Monsanto use organophosphates to destroy the nervous system of pests, but they’re not so great for humans either.
 Buy organic to avoid produce that could be contaminated with residue from the pesticide.

 4. Dibutyl Phthalate (DBP)

-DBP is linked to cancer and infertility and it’s been banned in most personal care products like nail polishes and perfumes.
+DBP is linked to cancer and fertility struggles and it’s been banned in most personal care products like nail polishes and perfumes.
 You can still find it in some flexible plastics like shower curtains and raincoats, so it’s a good idea to look for natural alternatives to soft plastics.